antangrocket1312/ASKPA/README.md

 We released the training and evaluation datasets of ASKPA.
 Datasets can be accessed under the ```data/``` folder, following the [```training/```](/data/training) and [```evaluation/```](/data/evaluation) subdirectories for each dataset.

-Additionally, we provide the  [```yelp/```](/data/yelp) subdirectory that contains the raw and preprocessed data from Yelp to allow reproducibility and extensibility.
-This data can be downloaded from this [Google Drive link](https://drive.google.com/drive/folders/1kIEsac0e819rX63PmENPfTctWWww1mIC?usp=sharing), under the `data/` directory.
+Additionally, we provide the  [```yelp/```](/data/yelp) subdirectory that contains the raw, unprocessed and preprocessed data from Yelp to allow reproducibility and extensibility.
+This folder can be downloaded from this [Google Drive link](https://drive.google.com/drive/folders/1kIEsac0e819rX63PmENPfTctWWww1mIC?usp=sharing), under the `data/` directory.